 It all started when I smelled shellac coming from the control box, and discovered the circuit board insulation completely melted down.
 How it continued to work I don’t know, but it did—that is, until I found two unattached wires and decided they should be joined together—wrong, big mistake!
 When I started the generator engine it immediately started smoking and nearly chocked me, until I managed to switch it off using the manual lever.

 I had shorted the stator coils and there was no option but to buy a new generating section.
-I got one wholesale from the manufacturers, but it was still $2,200 (“whata mistaka to maka” - that’s a British thing from Allo Allo).
-I did get $20 scrap for the old bits though.
+I got one wholesale from the manufacturers, but it was still $2,200 (“whata mistaka to maka” - that’s a British thing from Allo Allo a silly BBC series).
+I did manage ti get $20 scrap for the old bits though.

 I carefully dismantled the genny and made notes how to reinstall the new one.
 It actually was not a very difficult job, because I didn’t have to disturb the heavy engine section—a bit like rebuilding an electric motor, just bigger and heavier.
 Happily all the machinery on a Down East 45 is pretty accessible directly below the saloon floorboards.